Japan Busy Street

 What To Do in an Emergency

-Japan has strong emergency infrastructure, but it helps to know the basics before you need them.
+Japan is known for its strong emergency infrastructure and it helps to understand the basics before you really need them.
+These are the numbers and services worth documenting:

 Natural Disasters and Weather Awareness